adwaidkc/AI-RESUME-BUILDER/README.md

 Visit 👉 http://localhost:5173

-📸 Demo

-(Insert screenshots / GIFs of Analyzer & Generator here for more appeal!)

 🤝 Contributing

 Contributions are welcome!
 Feel free to fork this repo and submit pull requests.

-📜 License

-This project is licensed under the MIT License.

 ⭐ If you like this project, don’t forget to star the repo!